38 ideas for a more civil Australia are already in play

 The critical distinction is that these territories are not programme areas for the coalition to implement.
 They are domains for the coalition to observe, connect, and amplify.
 The coalition's unique contribution is seeing the whole board and finding where existing activity could be amplified through connection.

 "When you're working with people that are increasingly polarised, any sort of compromise becomes seen as loss, and middle ground becomes no man's land."
-Bonnie Shaw, MAV Lab

-About the Civility Coalition
+About the coalition

 The Civility Coalition is an initiative led by the Menzies Leadership Foundation (MLF) to develop a national approach to civility and social cohesion in Australia.